Software-Tools-Fall-25/Group_3_Baseball_Savant/README.md

 ## 4. Conclusion

-Our analysis combined historical MLB player and team level statistics with regression-based projections to estimate future offensive performance for 2026–2028.
+Our analysis combined historical MLB player and team-level statistics with regression-based projections to estimate future offensive performance for 2026–2028.
 By examining KPIs such as SLG, OBP, OPS, ISO, RBI, Batting Average, and Exit Velocity, we generated insights into which metrics are most indicative of future success.

 **Key Findings:**